EAugustoAnalysis/MC14500B-FPGA-Implementation/README.md

 __Missing:__

 I didn't include a few of the features required to build a system around the MC14500B.
-I wanted to make this an "instantiate and go" type project where if anyone wants to do something fun like build a WDR-1 on an FPGA, they can just plop it in to whatever architecture they want.
+I wanted to make this an "instantiate and go" type project where if anyone wants to do something fun like build a WDR-1 on an FPGA, they can just plop it into whatever architecture they want.
 See the

 If you're looking for a bit more of a serious implementation, I'd check out the linurs source below for their block-based FPGA implementation, assembler, and simulator.